Lost-Saint/lyra/README.md

 ## Usage

+### Global Settings
-1. Click the Lyra icon in your browser toolbar when viewing media content
+1. Click the Lyra icon in your browser toolbar
+2. Set your **Global Gain** (default: 1.5x) - this applies to all websites
+3. Optionally create **Domain Overrides** for specific sites:
+   - Adjust the domain gain slider to your preferred level
+   - Click "Save Override" to save settings for the current domain
+   - Click "Clear Override" to remove domain-specific settings

+### Page Controls
-2. Use the sliders and checkboxes to adjust audio properties:
+1. Use the **Current Page Controls** to adjust all media on the current page:
    - **Gain**: Increase or decrease volume
    - **Pan**: Adjust balance between left and right channels
    - **Mono**: Convert stereo to mono (fixes "audio in one ear" issues)
    - **Flip L/R**: Swap left and right audio channels
-3. Use the "Reset" button to revert to default settings
+2. Use the "Reset" button to revert to saved global/domain settings
-4. Individual media elements can be adjusted separately using the "Control individual media elements" section
+3. Individual media elements can be adjusted separately using the "Control individual media elements" section

+### Settings Persistence
+- Global gain settings are saved automatically and apply to all new tabs
+- Domain overrides are saved per-domain and take precedence over global settings
+- Page-level adjustments are temporary and reset when you reload the page

 ## Limitations

 - Due to browser security restrictions, the extension cannot modify audio from cross-origin media sources (media hosted on different domains)
-- The extension's effects are reset when the page is reloaded
+- Page-level adjustments (beyond saved global/domain settings) are reset when the page is reloaded
+- Global and domain settings persist across browser sessions

 ## License